-Inno Fire & Security during the design phase will give each individual system the special attention required which ensures that the correct level of detection and audibility are achieved.
+Inno Fire, Security and Electrical Contracting during the design phase will give each individual system the special attention required which ensures that the correct level of detection and audibility are achieved.

-During the installation phase Inno Fire & Security endeavour to cause as little disruption and mess as possible while installing the system with as little alteration to the buildings fire/smoke barriers and integrity.
+During the installation phase Inno Fire, Security and Electrical Contracting endeavour to cause as little disruption and mess as possible while installing the system with as little alteration to the buildings fire/smoke barriers and integrity.

-Inno Fire & Security can cater for every type of installation design from the smallest conventional systems to the largest of networked addressable systems.
+Inno Fire, Security and Electrical Contracting can cater for every type of installation design from the smallest conventional systems to the largest of networked addressable systems.

 Throughout the commissioning phase the complete fire alarm system operation is tested including all interfaces to your building utilities (release of door retaining magnets, lift interfaces, heating & ventilation shut down, smoke vents, door access equipment, gas and oil isolation valves etc).